1. FILE TO UPLOAD

 <--------------------------------End------------------------------------

-Bash subroutine above is almost self explanatory.
-Do you use any other mechanism to automate FTP session or FTP file upload task?
-If yes then let everyone know in comments below.
+Bash subroutine above is almost self-explanatory.
+Do you use any other mechanism to automate FTP sessions or FTP file upload tasks?
+If yes then let everyone know in the comments below.

 Mandar is a seasoned software professional for more than a decade.
 He is Cloud, AI, IoT, Blockchain and Fintech enthusiast.
 He writes to benefit others from his experiences.
 His overall goal is to help people learn about the Cloud, AI, IoT, Blockchain and Fintech and the effects they will have economically and socially in the future.